appliedengdesign/gcode-reference/README.md

 // Get Parameters for a G/M Code gref.getParams('G84');

-// You can also import the types separately / individually import {
+// You can also import the types separately / individually when using Typescript import {
   Categories,
   Category,